NabeelGhalib/cyclistic-case-study/README.md

 ![Screenshot (93)](https://github.com/NabeelGhalib/cyclistic-case-study/assets/158058093/0fcdd934-8885-47f0-9e62-11e3f349257b)
 ![Screenshot (94)](https://github.com/NabeelGhalib/cyclistic-case-study/assets/158058093/61244692-0536-47c7-81b3-d5d8971ae796)

-The most number of trips were from these following days Saturday, Sunday and Friday.
+The most number of trips were from the following days Saturday, Sunday and Friday.

 5. Now finding out the top 10 used routes for the users.